janeczku/docker-alpine-kubernetes/README.md

 ### Optional: Multiple processes in a single container

-If you care to run multiple processes in a single container you can leverage s6 supervised services to achieve that.
+If you care to run multiple processes in a single container you can leverage s6 supervised services for that.
 Instructions can be found [here](https://github.com/just-containers/s6-overlay#writing-a-service-script).
-Since the DNS server itself is a service, any additional services need to be configured to be started **after** the DNS service.
+Since the container DNS server itself is a service, any additional services need to be configured to start **after** the DNS service.
 This is accomplished by adding the following line to the service script:

 > if { s6-svwait -t 5000 -u /var/run/s6/services/resolver }